 Moreover, this is a disease-centered approach, treating the patient like a “walking health condition.”
 Patients are obviously more complex than this, with many responsibilities, interests and priorities beyond their health condition in their everyday lives.
 Most people do not define themselves by their health condition, so a healthcare provider focusing only on the disease misses the majority of what drives a patient’s actions.

-- Self Achievers (24%) – The most proactive and wellness-oriented group, Self Achievers are ready to be in the driver’s seat, but appreciate directive guidance.
-Goal and task oriented, they appreciate measures to gauge progress in their efforts.
+- Self Achievers (19%) –The most proactive and wellness-oriented group, Self Achievers are ready to be in the driver’s seat, but appreciate directive guidance.
+Goal and task-oriented, they appreciate measures to gauge progress in their efforts.
 They are the most willing to spend whatever it takes to be healthy.

-- Balance Seekers (18%) – Balance Seekers are also proactive and wellness-oriented, but they downplay the role of healthcare professionals.
-They prefer options and suggestive approaches and are open to alternative medicine rather than being given an already mapped out route to wellness and directive healthcare.
+- Balance Seekers (17%) – Balance Seekers are also proactive and wellness-oriented, but they downplay the role of healthcare professionals.
+They prefer options and suggestive approaches and are open to alternative medicine rather than being given an already mapped-out route to wellness and directive healthcare.

-- Priority Jugglers (18%) – Priority Jugglers tend to be less proactive and engaged with their own healthcare, because they put other responsibilities ahead of personal health; however, they are proactive in managing their family’s health.
-They may require a higher level of interaction to keep them focused on their own healthy behaviors.
+- Priority Jugglers (18%) – Priority Jugglers tend to be less proactive and engaged with their own healthcare because they put other responsibilities ahead of personal health; however, they are proactive in managing their family’s health.
+They may require a higher level of interaction to keep them focused on their own health behaviors.

-This is a “4th generation” health and wellness model stemming from work led by the founders of c2b solutions during their careers at P&G, where they evolved three previous psychographic segmentation models on behalf of P&G’s healthcare brands and customers. c2b solutions’ current psychographic segmentation model was developed in early 2013 and validated in early 2015 with little to no differences in segment attitudes and behaviors, indicating a stable model.
-Importantly, the model held stable pre-/post-individual mandate of the Affordable Care Act.
-Many people hypothesized that healthcare consumers would generally begin adopting preventative and wellness behaviors under the ACA, but we have not yet seen this broadly in our model.
+This is a “4th generation” health and wellness model stemming from work led by healthcare consumer experts from PatientBond during their careers at P&G, where they evolved three previous psychographic segmentation models on behalf of P&G’s healthcare brands and customers.
+PatientBond's current psychographic segmentation model was developed in early 2013 and validated in early 2015 with little to no differences in segment attitudes and behaviors, indicating a stable model.
+The model has held stable and consistent through national market research studies through 2021 when this article was written.

 The Commonwealth Fund interviewed me for the publication Quality Matters, in an article titled, “Q&A: Using Market Research to Improve Health Care,” to understand more about our psychographic segmentation model and its application to health care.
-Its companion article, “Is It Time to Bring Consumer Data into Health Care?” discusses the application of c2b solutions’ psychographic segmentation model at TriHealth, a major health system in Cincinnati, Ohio.
+Its companion article, “Is It Time to Bring Consumer Data into Health Care?” discusses the application of PatientBond's psychographic segmentation model at TriHealth, a major health system in Cincinnati, Ohio.
 Note, at the time, PatientBond's subsidiary, c2b solutions, was directly involved in this work and referenced in the article.

-Over their careers at P&G and continuing with our current company, the founders of c2b solutions have extensive experience operationalizing psychographic segmentation to drive meaningful business and medical outcomes.
+Over their careers at P&G and continuing with our current company, the founders of PatientBond have extensive experience operationalizing psychographic segmentation to drive meaningful business and medical outcomes.

 Making Psychographic Segmentation Actionable